-But much of what feels uncanny in these settings is better explained by ordinary psychology.
+With regard to psychics and fortune-tellers, much of what feels uncanny in these settings is better explained by ordinary psychology.
 Some “predictions” rely on cold reading—careful observation of verbal and non-verbal cues, strategic ambiguity, and gentle probing—combined with the Forer (Barnum) effect, in which feedback is so broad that it could apply to almost anyone, yet is delivered in a way that feels intimate and precisely tailored.
 In a sense, the client supplies the specificity while the psychic supplies the theatre.

 Ironically, a kind of “faith” in the mechanism can make the experience more powerful.
 If you believe in psychic powers, you will likely be more open, more trusting, more suggestible, and more motivated to find meaning in what is said.
 This can make the encounter feel transformative—while still having nothing to do with paranormal abilities.

 On the evidence: it is tempting to say that careful research on parapsychological phenomena has always been negative.
 A more precise—and still unsparing—statement is that after decades of investigation, these claims have not produced a robust, independently replicated body of evidence that would justify belief in paranormal powers.
-There are occasional studies that report statistically significant results, but these effects tend to be small, fragile, and disputed, and they rarely survive replication under tighter controls (better blinding, preregistration, fixed stopping rules, and independent labs).
+There are occasional studies that report statistically significant results, but these effects tend to be small, fragile, and disputed, and they do not survive replication under tighter controls (better blinding, preregistration, fixed stopping rules, and independent labs).
 Most apparent “successes,” in practice, are better explained by coincidence, selection effects (remembering “hits,” forgetting “misses”), motivated interpretation, and the cognitive biases that flourish in emotionally charged settings.

 I am aware, too, of some influential figures in the “new age” / self-help spiritual milieu who, as people, have had a genuinely delightful, warm, and thoughtful style.
 Louise Hay is an example.
 Many of her self-help affirmations are beautiful—arguably a more poetic and intimate cousin of cognitive therapy.
 One shortcoming of how CBT is often presented is its cool mechanistic tone, and the affirmations approach can feel refreshingly humane.
 So I do sometimes encourage patients to use affirmations.